 Nplate and Doptelet are both approved to increase platelet counts in people with immune thrombocytopenia (ITP).
 With this condition, your immune system mistakenly starts attacking your platelets.
 ITP can cause you to bleed and bruise more easily than normal.

-These drugs are approved for use in adults with ITP that hasn’t improved with certain other treatments.
-These treatments include:
+These drugs are approved for use in adults with ITP that hasn’t improved with previous treatment.
+This may one of the following:

 • splenectomy (surgery to remove your spleen)